Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 <b>Here’s how to avoid that:</b>

-Ask questions naturally throughout the interview, when appropriate.
+•	Ask questions naturally throughout the interview, when appropriate.

-Prepare a list of potential questions ahead of time so you’re not caught off guard.
+•	Prepare a list of potential questions ahead of time so you’re not caught off guard.

-Focus on the company’s culture, team structure, tools, workflows, or future direction—these show you’re thinking about what it would be like to work there.
+•	Focus on the company’s culture, team structure, tools, workflows, or future direction—these show you’re thinking about what it would be like to work there.

-And remember: You’re also interviewing them.
+<b>And remember:</b> You’re also interviewing them.
 You have every right to evaluate whether their values, work environment, and projects align with what you're looking for.
 Asking the right questions is a sign of professionalism—not arrogance.

 ## A Few Key Moments from My Presentation